filecoin-project/fvm-docs/docs/index.md

 ### Layer 2: data layer commitments

-When transactions occur on the Filecoin blockchain, they result in a change of state.
-Content of a dataset at one instant in time is added or removed to result in a new state.
-For example, FIL is removed from one actor and added to another, a message is sent from one actor to another, or a commitment between a provider and a client is confirmed.

-The introduction of smart contracts enables access to Layer 2 off-chain data to fuel these state changes.
+Layers or Layer Protocols specify the set of communication protocols used on the blockchain and other traditional computer networks.
+Protocols are the technology that facilitates information sharing.
+(See [What Are Application Layer Protocols?](https://coinmarketcap.com/alexandria/article/what-are-application-layer-protocols).)

+As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports smart contracts:

 - Layer 0 is our storage and retrieval layer
 - Layer 1 is our on-chain, state layer
 - Layer 2 is our off-chain, data layer

+#### Layer 0: storage and retrieval layer

+This is the earliest version of Filecoin that could store and retrieve data.

+#### Layer 1: the state layer

+When transactions occur on the Filecoin blockchain, they result in changes of state.
+Content of a dataset at one instant in time is added or removed to result in a new state.

+#### Layer 2: the data layer

-With smart contracts on the FVM, you can harvest Layer 2 systems to commit onto Layer 1 of the Filecoin blockchain that are provable and traceable end-to-end.
+The introduction of the FVM with smart contracts enables access to Layer 2 off-chain data to fuel state changes that are provable and traceable end-to-end.
 You can provide consensus-backed commitments to make solutions such as:

 - Cross-chain bridges: Enable an exchange of information from one blockchain network to another.
 - Oracles: Connect blockchains to external systems, enabling smart contracts to execute based on inputs and outputs from the real world.